rook/rook/Documentation/ceph-nfs-crd.md

 ## Samples

-This configuration adds a cluster of ganesha gateways that store objects in the pool cephfs.a.meta and the namespace **
+This configuration adds a cluster of ganesha gateways that store objects in the pool myfs-data0 and the namespace nfs-ns.

 ```yaml
 apiVersion: ceph.rook.io/v1